OpenSILEX/opensilex/opensilex-doc/src/main/resources/opensilex-nosql/mongodb/services/MongoDaoTutorial.md

 ### Results filtering/projection

-> Search method provide a way to limit to field to fetch from the Database.
+> The search method provides a way to limit the fields to fetch from the Database.
 > This is useful is you known that only a subset of Document fields is required.
 > It offers better performance due to a lower Network bandwidth usage and less CPU/RAM usage on client side.